giocomai/giocomai/README.md

 ## Contributions to tidyverse and other packages

 I am happy to have contributed to some of the most used R packages.
 These are small contributions, but I remain nonetheless proud to be featured in the "acknowledgments" section of the release notes of [`tidyr` (version 1.0)](https://www.tidyverse.org/blog/2019/09/tidyr-1-0-0/#thanks) and [`readr` (version 2.0)](https://www.tidyverse.org/blog/2021/07/readr-2-0-0/#acknowledgements).
-I have also contributed to other packages, such as [`workflowr`](https://github.com/workflowr/workflowr),
+I have also contributed to other packages, such as [`workflowr`](https://github.com/workflowr/workflowr) and [`rtweet`](https://github.com/ropensci/rtweet/pull/378).

 ## About me